ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 ```

 ::: tip
-The line `ct.types.move(this);` is responsible for moving copies that use standard ct variables around.
+The line `this.move();` is responsible for moving copies that use standard ct variables around.
 In this case, the checkpoint shouldn't move at all. 😉

-`ct.place.meet` is almost the same as ct.place.occupied, but it checks against copies' types, not their collision group.
-This is also the fastest method if compared to `ct.place.free` and `ct.place.occupied`.
+`ct.place.meet` is almost the same as `ct.place.occupied`, but it checks against copies' types, not their collision group.
 :::

 Here we also shift the stored point by 32x32 pixels, because the checkpoint's axis is placed in its top-left corner, but the Robot's axis is placed at the middle bottom point.
 Because of that, the Robot would respawn a bit left and above the desired central point.